-This week’s event was made possible by 24 amazing volunteers:
+The event was made possible by 25 volunteers:

-Saturday’s full results and a complete event history can be found on the Rickmansworth parkrun Results Page.
+Last Saturday’s full results and a complete event history can be found on the Rickmansworth parkrun Results Page.